Before entering the program, the student should have completed the following.

 The program of study, to include a plan for removal of any conditions on admission, must be approved by the graduate adviser.

 The thesis option (Plan A) requires approval of the graduate adviser and the statistics division faculty member who will chair the thesis committee.
 Students who choose Plan A must include Stat 799A in the 31-unit program and are required to pass a final oral examination on the thesis, open to the public.
-In other cases, Plan B will be followed.
-Students who choose Plan B are required to complete three additional units of 600- and 700-numbered statistics courses, not including Stat 799A, and pass a comprehensive written examination.
+In most cases, Plan B will be followed.
+Students who choose Plan B are required to complete three additional units of 600- and 700-numbered statistics courses, not including Stat 799A, and pass a two-part comprehensive written examination.
 Policy and procedures for the Plan B examination are documented and available from the Department of Mathematics and Statistics.